-12.1 All those making a complaint or allegation or expressing concern, whether they be staff, volunteers, customers, carers or members of the public, should be reassured that:
+Those making a complaint or allegation or expressing concern, whether they be staff, volunteers, residents, carers or members of the public, should be reassured that there complaint will be taken seriously and kept confidential where possible.
+Where reports are made to ISHA they will be given support and protected from reprisals and kept informed of the outcome of their report whilst maintaining the confidentiality of the victim.